About If I’m Forgiven, Why Do I Still Feel Guilty?

 “A most helpful book . . .
 I am certain that many burdened people will benefit from it, as I did.”—Lewis Smedes, author of Forgive and Forget

-Bernard Bangley (M.Div.) lives in Virginia with his wife, Anna.
-He is currently pastor of Quaker Memorial Presbyterian Church in Lynchburg, VA.
-Among his books centered on devotional writers are Christian Classics in Modern English (with David Winter), Growing in… More about Bernard Bangley
+Bernard Bangley (MDiv) lives in Virginia with his wife, Anna.
+He is currently pastor of Quaker Memorial Presbyterian Church in Lynchburg, Virginia.
+Among his books centered on devotional writers are Christian Classics in Modern English (with David Winter), Growing in His Image, and Spiritual Treasure.

 Published by Shaw Books Mar 07, 2000| 144 Pages| 5-1/2 x 8-1/4| ISBN 9780877883975